Don’t get it twisted—looking the part is important for any long-term fitness training.

 Upper body CrossFit workouts will help you feel good about yourself and your training.

-If your goal is to increase muscle size in your chest, arms, shoulders or back, don’t feel bad about prioritizing it in your training.
+If your goal is to increase upper body strength as well as muscle size in your chest, arms, shoulders or back, don’t feel bad about prioritizing it in your training.

 And, there’s some functionality to it.